 14. Learn a few key words in French

 If you’re visiting Paris for the first time, I recommend buying a French phrasebook for a quick fix to learn common phrases.
 This will be especially valuable when reading restaurant menus (if an English one is not available).

 While it does help to be fluent in French, it’s not necessary for enjoying your trip to Paris.
 Most people in the service and tourism industry (hotels, restaurants, museums) speak basic English.
 Some even speak fluent English.

-However that doesn’t mean you shouldn’t go to Paris without knowing these key phrases in French.
-These are the most important words to know:
+However that doesn’t mean you shouldn’t go to Paris without knowing a few key phrases in French.
+This is one of the best tips for traveling to France.
+Below are the most important words to know: